vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 Like Soul.

-For Consciousness as stated, is conceivable as capable of simultaneously coming in contact with infinite space, like rays emerging from the eye, Sun etc. The terms synonymous with Cons- ciousness are Mati, Prajñā, Samvit, Dhishaṇā, Dhih, Manishā, Šemushi, Medhā, Buddhi, etc. It is Consciousness which, affected by environ- ment, assumes the forms of joy, grief, desire, hate, and will; for there are no means (or proof), justifying the assumption of a generating Cause of joy etc., other than Consciousness.
+For Consciousness as stated, is conceivable as capable of simultaneously coming in contact with infinite space, like rays emerging from the eye, Sun etc. The terms synonymous with Cons- ciousness are Mati, Prajñā, Samvit, Dhishaṇā, Dhih, Manishā, Śemushi, Medhā, Buddhi, etc. It is Consciousness which, affected by environ- ment, assumes the forms of joy, grief, desire, hate, and will; for there are no means (or proof), justifying the assumption of a generating Cause of joy etc., other than Consciousness.
 Like 'I remember' indicative of Consciousness, 'I desire,' 'I hate' (etc), indicate but a state of Consciousness.
 But how is the passage, which avers: 'Desire, will, doubt, zeal, indifference, courage, timidity, shame, sense (or reason) fear and all such, is Manas (mind), to be

 *